 When asked “What is a shoplifter?”, most readers of the LPM Insider probably have a pretty good idea of how to respond.
 I do too, but it’s interesting what you learn (or re-learn) when you actually do some research on the subject.

-If you look up the definition of shoplifting, you will find different variations in wording.
-Some reference larceny, some concealment, and others talk about intent.
+If you look up the definition of shoplifting, you will find variations in the phrasing.
+Some definitions reference larceny, some concealment, and others talk about intent.
 But the basic definition boils down to this: shoplifting is the “theft of merchandise from a store or place of business.”

 The terms “shoplifting” or “shoplifter” are not usually defined by law.
-The crime of shoplifting generally falls under the legal classification of larceny and can be a misdemeanor or felony, depending on the dollar amount stolen.
+The crime of shoplifting generally falls under the legal classification of larceny and can be a misdemeanor or felony, depending on the dollar value of stolen items.
 State by state, larceny laws vary greatly.

-Other forms of retail theft, such as price switching and refund or credit card fraud, are not usually lumped into the shoplifting category.
+Other forms of retail theft, such as price switching and refund or credit card fraud, are rarely lumped into the shoplifting category.
 Experts believe shoplifting is common because it is a relatively unskilled crime with low entry barriers that can be fitted into a normal lifestyle.

 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!